Volunteer at MCDL

 Adult Volunteers are currently being accepted at Brunswick, Buckeye, and Lodi.

-Student Volunteers are currently being accepted at Lodi.
+Student Volunteers are currently being accepted at Buckeye and Lodi.

 To apply, download the Student Application if you are age 17 or younger or the Adult Application and Volunteer Release Form if you are 17 or older.
 These can be mailed or returned to any MCDL library currently accepting volunteers.